Revolving credit for UK retailers: managing the Christmas cash flow crunch

 If you are a UK retailer looking at revolving credit for Christmas cash flow management, the key terms to confirm before committing:

-No early repayment penalties.
+• No early repayment penalties.
 A strong December trading period means you might clear the facility faster than expected.
-There should be no charge for this.

 Planning ahead

 The right time to arrange a Christmas revolving credit facility is not October.
 By October, suppliers are already issuing invoices and the pressure is on.
-The right time is June or July, after the financial year accounts have been filed, when the business is trading consistently, and when there is time to go through an application process without urgency.
+The right time is June or July, well before the peak trading season starts.

 Marketing